-- a) All Title IX Coordinators, investigators, decision-makers, or persons who facilitate an informal resolution process receive training on: - 1.
+- a) All Title IX Coordinators, investigators, and decision-makers receive training on: - 1.
 The definition of sexual harassment as defined in Title IX; - 2.
 The scope of the District's education program or activity; - 3.
-How to conduct an investigation and grievance process including hearings, appeals, and informal resolution processes, as applicable; and - 4.
-How to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias. - b) All decision-makers receive training on any technology to be used at a live hearing and on issues of relevance of questions and evidence, including when questions and evidence about a complainant's sexual predisposition or prior sexual behavior are not relevant. - c) All investigators receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence. - d) All District employees receive training on mandatory reporting obligations and any other responsibilities that they may have relative to Title IX.
+How to conduct an investigation and grievance process including appeals,; and - 4.
+How to serve impartially, including by avoiding prejudgment of the facts at issue, conflicts of interest, and bias.

+- b) All decision-makers receive training on issues of relevance of questions and evidence, including when questions and evidence about a complainant's sexual predisposition or prior sexual behavior are not relevant. - c) All investigators receive training on issues of relevance to create an investigative report that fairly summarizes relevant evidence. - d) All District employees receive training on reporting obligations and any other responsibilities that they may have relative to Title IX.

-Materials used to train Title IX Coordinators, investigators, decision-makers, and any person who facilitates an informal resolution process will not rely on sex stereotypes and will promote impartial investigations and adjudications of formal complaints of sexual harassment.
+Materials used to train Title IX Coordinators, investigators, and decision-makers will not rely on sex stereotypes and will promote impartial investigations and adjudications of formal complaints of sexual harassment.
 Training materials will be made publicly available on the District's website.